 After submitting your puppy application, the first communication you will receive will be to let you know that your application has been received and is “ in our system” for consideration by breeders who may be planning upcoming litters.
-You have essentially been placed on our wait list and as litters become available you will receive updates letting you know of this activity.
+You have essentially been placed on our waitlist and as litters become available you will receive updates letting you know of this activity.
 Once a litter is in work, the breeders will begin the process of searching for great homes for their prospective puppies.
 Half of each litter is kept intact for the future, and the other half goes to people of the breeder’s choice.
-It is like waiting for an adoption of a baby!
-So few Stabys are available that the best homes will get selected.
-Is that your family?
-Is someone at home during the day?
-Do you have experience with previous dogs?
-What kind of training will you be willing to do?
 Will you support and protect the Stabyhoun breed by staying in touch with our group?

 Communicate with Us

-To keep the waiting list up to date, we ask you to check in with the Puppy Intermediary frequently.
+To keep the waiting list up to date, we ask you to check in with the Puppy Intermediary quarterly.
 Do you have additional preferences?
-Would you like to meet some other owners?
+Would you like to come to our occasional gatherings?
 If so, please let us know.
 It is better for everyone if the waiting list is as current as possible.

 For all questions regarding the mediation please contact the Puppy Intermediary.